khalef-khalil/kahoot/FEATURES.md

 8. Delete questions from the quiz
 9. Save changes with validation
 10. Success/error feedback via snackbar

+## Quiz Management
+1. Delete quizzes with confirmation
+2. Edit existing quizzes
+3. Duplicate quizzes with all questions and options
+4. Duplicated quizzes are marked with "(Copy)" in title
+5. Create new quizzes from scratch

 ## Quiz Experience
 1. Display quiz title in app bar